TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms NOAA’s GOES-S satellite roars into orbit New weather satellite will aid forecasts for western U.S., Alaska and Hawaii AROUND NOAA // Powerful storms to impact both U.S. coasts through Friday.
+Enter Search Terms NOAA’s GOES-S satellite roars into orbit New weather satellite will aid forecasts for western U.S., Alaska and Hawaii AROUND NOAA // Powerful storms to impact both U.S. coasts through Saturday morning.
 Get the latest watches, warnings We have lift off!
 NOAA's GOES-S satellite launches from Kennedy Space Center 5 reasons GOES-S will be a game-changer for weather forecasts Featured photo: Last call at the South Pole, for now

 *   About our agency
 *   News and features